jose-villegas/website-hugo/content/post/tileswaltz.md

 ## In Progress

-I have taken this as a little hobby project so I still updating it from time to time, there are some future improvements and updates I hope to make in the future.
+I have taken this as a little hobby project, there are some future improvements and updates I hope to make in the future.